iOS Architecture at Google

 As I described in the tooling post, our dependency injection starts in Blaze (the internal Bazel).
 Service dependencies are declared in BUILD files, and Blaze resolves the entire dependency graph at compile time.

-Google Drive was the first million-plus-user app in the Google iOS ecosystem to adopt this compile-time DI approach fully.
+Google Drive iOS was an early adopter of this approach.
 The cost is upfront complexity and slow builds.
 The benefit is that the architecture is enforced by the toolchain, not by convention.

 The Objective-C Orthodoxy and the Swift Push